-BLUEGILL: Bluegill fishing is good to excellent on Kentucky Lake using red worms or crickets fished in front of the green leafy brush in 4 to 6 feet of water near the shore.
+BLUEGILL: Bluegill fishing is slow on both lakes using red worms fished in main lake brush piles in 8 to 12 feet of water.

-SAUGER: Sauger fishing is fair on Kentucky Lake using live minnows fished on the bottom in 15 to 25 feet of water at creek mouths.
+SAUGER: Sauger fishing is fair on Kentucky Lake using large live minnows fished on main lake gravel bars in 15 to 25 feet of water.

-CATFISH: Catfish fishing is fair to good on Kentucky Lake using night crawlers or cut bait fished in 20 to 30 feet of water on the main lake and at creek mouths.
-Some good numbers of channel cats are being taken in the flooded brush on night crawlers and red worms.
+CATFISH: Catfish fishing is fair on Kentucky Lake using cut shad or shrimp fished in 25 to 35 feet of water on the main lake and at creek mouths.

 NOTES: A taped telephone report is available by dialing 270-924-2000.
 A weather forecast is available by dialing 270-744-6331.